 Russia is moving steadily forward with plans for an expanded role of nuclear energy, including development of new reactor technology.
 Exports of nuclear goods and services are a major Russian policy and economic objective.

 Saudi Arabia plans to construct 16 nuclear power reactors over the next 20 years at a cost of more than $80 billion.
-It projects 17 GWe of nuclear capacity by 2032 to provide one sixth of the power then, along with over 40 GWe of solar capacity.
+It projects 17 GWe of nuclear capacity by 2040 to provide 15% of the power then, along with over 40 GWe of solar capacity.